iurii-m/MorDeephy/README.md

 ## Acknowledgements
-The authors would like to thank the Portuguese Mint and Official Printing Office (INCM) and the [Institute of Systems and Robotics - the University of Coimbra](https://www.isr.uc.pt) for the support of the project Facing.
+The authors would like to thank the Portuguese Mint and Official Printing Office (INCM) and the [Institute of Systems and Robotics - University of Coimbra](https://www.isr.uc.pt) for the support of the project Facing.
 [This work has been supported by Fundação para a Ciência e a Tecnologia (FCT)](https://www.fct.pt/) under the project UIDB/00048/2020.
 The computational part of this work was performed with the support of NVIDIA Applied Research Accelerator Program with hardware and software provided by [NVIDIA](https://developer.nvidia.com/higher-education-and-research).